IIIF/guides/guides/navplace.md

 In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a [IIIF resource type](https://iiif.io/api/presentation/3.0/#2-resource-type-overview).
 Note that the coordinates used do not imply any level of accuracy, temporality, or state of existence.
 You can read more about the `navPlace` property on the [IIIF Presentation API 3 extensions page](https://iiif.io/api/extension/navplace/).

 ## Set up a HTML Page with Leaflet
-The [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools Leaflet has to offer.
+The [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools and map customizations that Leaflet has to offer.

 1. Generate a new basic HTML page with a specific container element for Leaflet.
 Make sure to [include the leaflet.css and leaflet.js script](https://leafletjs.com/SlavaUkraini/examples/quick-start/#preparing-your-page).